Chart Color Schemes

 Caddens has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects that may impact the area.
-Key projects include Sydney Metro Western Sydney Airport - Orchard Hills Station, Kingswood Hotel Mixed-Use Development, Orchard Hills Stage 1 Rezoning, and Parkside Apartments Kingswood.
-The following list details those most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified seven projects that are expected to impact this area.
+Notable projects include Sydney Metro Western Sydney Airport - Orchard Hills Station, Kingswood Hotel Mixed-Use Development, Orchard Hills Stage 1 Rezoning, and Parkside Apartments Kingswood.
+The following list provides details on those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.